juliebro/orca-sightings-api/docs-planning/style-guide.md

 *Draft 1*

+## Active voice

+Use it whenever possible.

 ## Contractions

 Always use them unless it makes the sentence awkward to read.

 ## Method/endpoint topics

 Title should looks like this:

 `GET /sightings` retrieve all sightings